arvind-agarwal/node_extra_ca_certs_mozilla_bundle/README.md

 Typically you encounter these at the last minute, and usually, the server is not in your control; hence you cannot modify the certificate installation, and it is challenging to change code at that time.

-This module is designed to make all SSL sites that work with Mozilla compatible with nodejs.

 ### Node js added an Environment variable to address this issue:

 ### [NODE_EXTRA_CA_CERTS](https://nodejs.org/api/cli.html#cli_node_extra_ca_certs_file)